leancodepl/contractsgenerator-typescript/packages/generator/README.md

 Contracts generator config supports two options:

-- `config` (root-level config) - options we would like to provide to all plugins for all output files.
-Root config requires `input` option to be specified
+- `config` (root-level config) - options we would like to provide to all plugins for all output files
 - `generates`**\*** - dictionary of files to generate where key is path to output file and value is file config.
 File configuration consists of `plugins` field and optional `config` field